Reds vs. Brewers Player Props Betting Odds

-Sportsbooks have set player props for Christian Yelich, Jonathan India and others when the Milwaukee Brewers visit the Cincinnati Reds at Great American Ball Park on Friday at 5:10 PM ET.
+Christian Yelich and Jonathan India are two of the players with prop bets available when the Milwaukee Brewers and the Cincinnati Reds meet at Great American Ball Park on Saturday (at 4:10 PM ET).

 Bet on this matchup or its props with DraftKings!